 “So again, I’m a realist as well.
 I have to play well, the team has to want to bring me back, but I’ve said I’d like to finish things here where we started.”

-Graham has caught 34 passes for 452 yards and two touchdowns this season.
+Graham hauled in 55 passes for 636 yards and two touchdowns for Green Bay last season.

 Dolphins Ryan Tannehill Suffers No Structural Damage To Knee